enrike/ehu-abstractions/readme.txt

 -- Aknowledgements --
-The EHU library is supported by the Fine Arts college at the UPV/EHU Public University of the Basque Country (Euskal Herriko Universitatea, hence the name EHU) http://www.ehu.es.
+The EHU library is supported by the Fine Arts college at the UPV/EHU Public University of the Basque Country (Euskal Herriko Unibersitatea, hence the name EHU) http://www.ehu.es.
 It is developed in collaboration with Josu Rekalde from the Arte y Tecnologia Department